-However, mass media provide evidences of violations of the law and outright conflicts with indigenous peoples.
+However, mass media provide evidence of violations of the law and outright conflicts with indigenous peoples.
 Forest management activities are performed in the areas of residence and activity of indigenous peoples with no preliminary consultations with them.
 The legislation related to indigenous peoples is declarative in nature.
 It contradicts other federal laws regarding identification of territories of traditional nature use, and it is not reinforced by any regulations.

-For indigenous peoples this leads to the loss of traditional places of natural not enforced by relevant authorities- from procedure FSC-PRO-60-002a is met.
+For indigenous peoples this leads to the loss of traditional places of natural resource use - hunting, fishing or collecting non-timber forest products, etc.